startersclan/docker-sourceservers/README.md

 The game images **do not** include support for configuring game instances via environment variables.

-Docker images are often packaged with applications designed to comply with the [twelve-factor methodology - Store config in the environment](https://12factor.net/config) where environment variables are read directly as configuration by the application, a case in point being the [Docker Registry](https://docs.docker.com/registry/configuration/#override-specific-configuration-options).
+Docker images are often packaged with applications designed to comply with [twelve-factor methodology - Config](https://12factor.net/config) where environment variables are read directly as configuration by the application, a case in point being the [Docker Registry](https://docs.docker.com/registry/configuration/#override-specific-configuration-options).
 Some applications however do not read environment variables as configuration but instead accept command line arguments or read from config files wherein it is common for their docker images to include an entrypoint script which maps environment variables onto command line arguments for invocation.

 Source and Goldsource games belong to the group of applications that do not read from environment variables but that are instead configured via parameters (i.e. flags beginning with `-`, e.g. `-usercon`, see [SRCDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_6) and [HLDS parameters](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_7)), as well as Cvars (i.e. flags beginning with `+`, e.g. `+sv_lan 0`, see [SRCDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Console_Variables_2) and [HLDS console variables](https://developer.valvesoftware.com/wiki/Command_Line_Options#Useful_Console_Variables_2)).
 Although there are many Cvars shared across SRCDS and HLDS games, there are also Cvars that are game-specific (e.g. the many hundreds for `left4dead` and `left4dead2`), as well as mod/plugin-specific (e.g. `sourcemod`, `amxmodx`, `garrysmod`).